Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 With this "little lamb" is found in group 21 value 3, i.e `21*16+3 = 339`.

-And the magical part is: To avoid having to analyze one document at the time we can pack the document id (assuming 32 bit document id) into the 32 MSB of a 64 bit number, while the LSB are the group and value. `packed = (doc_id << 32) | group_value`
+And the magical part is: To avoid having to analyze one document at a time, we can pack the document id (assuming a 32-bit document id) into the 32 MSB of a 64-bit number, while the LSB are the group and value. `packed = (doc_id << 32) | group_value`.

-When calculating the intersection we take the document id and group (48 MSB's), with this we can search the whole index in a single shot.
-So in the end we have a single continuous array of data, with all document ids and positions that contain that token.
+When calculating the intersection, we take the document id and group (48 MSBs).
+With this, we can search the whole index in a single shot.
+So in the end, we have a single continuous array of data, with all document ids and positions that contain that token.

-Pretty f* cool.
+Pretty cool.

-**Note:** For those who are paying attention you might have spotted a problem, we will talk about this later.
+**Note:** For those who are paying attention, you might have spotted a problem.
+We will talk about this later.

 # How my version works ?
-The idea behind my implementation is kinda similiar, but with a lot of extra steps, here we have a super brief overview on how it all works, later we will explore each step in depth.
+The idea behind my implementation is similar, but with a lot of extra steps.
+Here we have a brief overview of how it all works, and later we will explore each step in depth.

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/diagram0.png)

-Step `1` and `2` are here to help us reduce as much as possible the time spent on step `3`, since it's the most expensive one.
-So both of them try to be smart and find the best pattern for us to tackle the same problem, by reducing the search space.
+Steps `1` and `2` are here to help us reduce as much as possible the time spent on step `3`, since it's the most expensive one.
+Both of them try to be smart and find the best pattern for us to tackle the same problem by reducing the search space.

 Most of our time will be spent on step `3`, but step `1` is pretty cool.